Kurento/kurento/source/features/events.rst

 MediaFlowInStateChange
 ----------------------

-- State = *Flowing*: Data is arriving from the KMS Pipeline, and **flowing into** the Endpoint.
-Technically, this means that there are GStreamer Buffers flowing from the Pipeline to the Endpoint's ``sink`` pad.
+- State = *Flowing*: Data is arriving from the KMS Pipeline, and **flowing into** the Element.
+Technically, this means that there are GStreamer Buffers flowing from the Pipeline to the Element's ``sink`` pad.
 For example, with a Recorder element this event would fire when media arrives from the Pipeline to be written to disk.

-- State = *NotFlowing*: The element is not receiving any input data from the Pipeline.
+- State = *NotFlowing*: The Element is not receiving any input data from the Pipeline.

 MediaFlowOutStateChange
 -----------------------

-- State = *Flowing*: There is data **flowing out** from the Endpoint towards the KMS Pipeline.
-Technically, this means that there are GStreamer Buffers flowing from the Endpoint's ``src`` pad to the Pipeline.
+- State = *Flowing*: There is data **flowing out** from the Element towards the KMS Pipeline.
+Technically, this means that there are GStreamer Buffers flowing from the Element's ``src`` pad to the Pipeline.
 For example, with a Player element this event would fire when media is read from disk and is pushed to the Pipeline.

-- State = *NotFlowing*: The element is not sending any output data to the Pipeline.
+- State = *NotFlowing*: The Element is not sending any output data to the Pipeline.